ParsanIT/MyBB-ACP-Default-RTL/README.md

+## Intro

+MyBB 1.8 ACP(Admin Control Panel) Theme in RTL version for RTL languages. (based on Default Theme that exist in MyBB 1.8.39 Package)
+This RTL version is fully compatible and is the best in terms of details. ;)

 ### How to use?

 1. Extract current release package .zip file to your mybb root. (or Upload files with current structure to your mybb root.)